danipindado/danipindado.github.io/_pages/test.md

 <div>What I don't like: the one fits all approach.
 There might be fit people with higher than average HR values.
 Because their `P_1` is compared to a fix value, "70", they will have a higher (worst) `I_d` compared with people whose HR is average, even if they are not fitter. </div>

 In the end, if you are beginning to exercise and want to know if you are fit enough for the task, talk to a doctor.
-<div>But, if you are already excercising, checking once a while you `I_d` can give you an indication on how your fitness level evolves. </div>
+<div>But, if you are already excercising, checking once in a while you `I_d` can give you an indication on how your fitness level evolves. </div>

 As usual feel free to contact me for questions and requests.